 You can change.
 And you can start by turning down these negative thoughts and replacing them with positive ones.

 Many people find it helpful to put positive words into the mouth of someone they like or find inspiring.
-If you have Richard Branson in your head telling you you can, then it can work wonders for your self-belief.
+If you have Ryan Reynolds in your head telling you you can, then it can work wonders for your self-belief.

 2/ Learn the Ha breathing technique